 This whitepaper, by Travis W. Harms, gives directors and shareholders a vocabulary and conceptual framework for thinking about strategic corporate finance decisions, allowing them to bring their perspectives and expertise to the discussion.

-Of the three primary corporate finance decisions, distribution policy is the most transparent to shareholders.
-The purpose of this whitepaper is to help directors formulate and communicate a distribution policy that contributes to shareholder wealth and satisfaction.
+From the perspective of family shareholders, dividend policy is the most transparent element of corporate finance.
+The purpose of this whitepaper is to help family business directors formulate and communicate a dividend policy that contributes to family shareholder wealth and satisfaction.

 This 30+ page whitepaper contains 13 useful articles written for ESOP Trustees.